chaklam-silpasuwanchai/Python-for-Data-Science/Lectures/05-Deployment/FastAPI + Docker/FastAPI + Docker.md

 ### API

-It’s short for Application Programming Interface.
-It’s simply an intermediary between two independent applications that communicate with each other.

-If you’re a developer and want to make your application available for other developers to use and integrate with, you build an API that acts as an entry point to your app.

-The developers will therefore have to communicate with this API through HTTP requests such as GET, POST, PUT, DELETE to consume and interact with your service.
+You build an API that acts as an entry point to your app, through HTTP requests such as GET, POST, PUT, DELETE.

 ### FastAPI

 FastAPI is the most popular go-to framework for building robust and high-performance APIs that scale in production environments.

-FastAPI has gained a lot of popularity lately and saw a huge increase in user adoption among web developers but also data scientists and ML engineers.

 - Simple and easy to use
-- Does not come with a webserver; Serving the API is **uvicorn**’s responsibility which is a good choice given that uvicorn is a lightning-fast ASGI server implementation, using uvloop and httptools.
+- Does not come with a webserver; commonly use **uvicorn** which is a lightning-fast ASGI server.
 - FastAPI + uvicorn is one of the fastest
 - Unlike Django or Flask, it supports asynchronous requests
 - Does not come with a view component;  often used together with React/Vue/Angular/HTML for frontend
-- Enforces variable typing, which encorces validation at runtime
-- Allows data validation of parameters (e.g., maximum length)
+- Allows data validation(e.g., maximum length, type)
 - Supports error messages
-- automatic doc generation by going to localhost/docs
+- Default UI like Postman

 In this example, we will only be using two HTTP methods: